Sankuru District: Colonial history

 Between 1910 and 1912 Kasai District was divided into Sankuru District to the northeast and a smaller Kasai District to the southwest.

 As of 1926 both these districts were in the Congo-Kasaï province.

-The people of the west of Sankuru District were stirred up at the end of 1919 and start of 1920 by a fetishist named Ikay, who convinced the people he could render the European weapons useless and free the people from the Belgian occupation.
+Towards the end of 1919, many people in western Sankuru District became followers of a fetishist named Ikay, who convinced them he could render the European weapons useless and free the people from the Belgian colonial rule.
 Ikay's disciples spread the word to more remote areas.

-In July 1920 the movement expanded greatly towards Équateur District, mostly among the Yongo people, and then among the Tomba-Nongo, Bosongo and Booli peoples.
+In July 1920, the movement expanded greatly towards Équateur District, mostly among the Yongo people, and then among the Tomba-Nongo, Bosongo and Booli peoples.
 An administrator checking rumors of the subversion was attacked 10 km from Ekombe, with several deaths and injuries on both sides.
 Buildings in Boliko, Ikali and Monjuku were destroyed.

 The rebellion spread among the Pongo and Batua people.

 The people of the Lomela River basin left their villages and gathered in a desert location, refusing to obey the Belgians.

 Some have said the rebellion was caused by the fetishist Ikay, but another view is that the problem came from the intermediaries of the companies and the administration who organized commerce and collected taxes in each village, and threatened the authority of the local leaders.

 The intermediaries were sometimes oppressive, threatening the villagers with force unless they worked with copal and abandoned their traditional customs.

 In 1928 the military showed their strength in the Lomela, Kole and Dimbelenge territories of Sankuru district.

-In 1931 several villages in the district revolted.
+In 1931, several villages in the district revolted.

 The people of Sankuru-Edumba attacked the Forminiere II boat.

 These disturbances were connected to unrest in the neighboring Lac Leopold II District.

 In the reorganization of 1933, Sankuru District was expanded to include the northern part of the Lomami District, and became part of the new Lusambo Province.

 The southern part of Lomami was merged into the Lualaba District in the Élizabethville Province.

-In 1932–1934 the military undertook several actions in Lusambo District.

-In 1936 the authorities were concerned that many talismans and magic utensils with subversive uses were appearing, particularly in the Basongo-Meno region.
+In 1932–1934, the military undertook several actions in Lusambo District.
+In 1936, the authorities were concerned that many talismans and magic utensils with subversive uses were appearing, particularly in the Basongo-Meno region.
 The military made demonstrations of their force to put a halt to the magic propaganda and force the people back to work.

-In 1947 Lusambo Province was renamed to Kasaï.
+In 1947, Lusambo Province was renamed to Kasaï.